Ciężkowice: Stone Town Nature Reserve

 Stone Town Nature Reserve (known in Polish as Rezerwat przyrody Skamieniałe Miasto) is located on the right bank of the Biała river, near Ciężkowice.
 It has the area of 15 hectares, and it was created in 1931, with official recognition in 1974.
 The reserve spreads from the Biała valley to the peak of the Skała hill (367 meters above sea level).
 Among oak and pine forest there are several large sandstone rocks, shaped during the process of erosion.
 Altogether, they make the so-called stone town, and names of individual rocks are based on their appearance (“Pyramid”, “Witch”, “Town Hall”, “Club”).
 There also is a small waterfall nearby.

+Sports

+Ciężkowice is home to a sports club Ciężkowianka, founded in 1948.